wegotcoders/devise-suspicious-activity/README.md

 = Devise Suspicious Activity

-A security extension for Devise that notifies users old email address when their email has been changed.
+A security extension for Devise that notifies users' old email address when their email has been changed.

 It is composed of an additional Devise module: